dhis2-metadata/CRVS_VE/docs/vital_events_tracker_design_v1.1.0.md

    The data elements reported in this stage and options available in dropdown lists can be changed/reduced/increased according to the local context.

->Note:
+> **Note**
+>
->The automatic warnings are triggered whenever the birth weight exceeds the upper and the lower guideline limits.
+> The automatic warnings are triggered whenever the birth weight exceeds the upper and the lower guideline limits.
 The lower threshold for the warning trigger has been set at 2500 g, whereas the upper limit has been set at 4500 g.
 This warning has been set purely to avoid data entry mistakes such as mistyping or mixing of weight units (kg instead of g).
 Please note that the warning message does not imply the health status of the newborn.
->Should the notification not have info on the gestational weeks and the weight of the newborn, the user should tick the boxes provided - rules have been set to prevent the completion of the stage if the data element (e.g. Gestational age) and its correspondent unknown data element (Unknown gestational age) are either both filled, or both blank.
+> Should the notification not have info on the gestational weeks and the weight of the newborn, the user should tick the boxes provided - rules have been set to prevent the completion of the stage if the data element (e.g. Gestational age) and its correspondent unknown data element (Unknown gestational age) are either both filled, or both blank.
 This is of particular important for the reporting of unknonwn variables - the program indicators measuring the numbers of unkonwn gestational age and unknown weight are only weighting the number of boxes that have been ticked, not if the weight or gestational age are left empty as a proxy for unknown information.

 #### Stillbirth enrollment